Kkevsterrr/geneva_website/content/posts/iran-whitelister.md

 ## How to Trigger the Whitelister

 To trigger the whitelister, one can open port 53, 80, or 443 on a machine outside of Iran (`nc -lvp 80`) and then connect to it from inside of Iran (`nc <ip> 80`).
-Sending a simple message twice  (`hi<Enter>hi`) is sufficient to trigger the whitelister—if the whitelister is running and affects the destination IP, only the first message will reach the server.
+Sending a simple message twice  (`test<Enter>test`) is sufficient to trigger the whitelister—if the whitelister is running and affects the destination IP, only the first message will reach the server.

 Like Iran's regular censorship systems, the whitelister does not check checksums and is incapable of reassembling TCP segments.